Jaolito/Asst3/assignment3/readme.md

 ## Testing
 This program works for all required functionality. touch, echo, cat, rm, cd, and ls.
+A problem we faced is that ls has random behavior when run on a directory with more than 2 members.
+We could not pinpoint the issue, but ls works perfectly fine with 1 or 2 members.
+However, more members will be read with incorrect mode values that we did not assign.
+The structure of the file system remains intact and ls will output all the files, but it disconnects and breaks the mounted directory.

 ## Design
 For this project we have chosen to implement the extended directory operations for the functions <br>